11.

 The word ꝡa

-The word ꝡa, in the falling tone, marks the start of a main clause, and thus the start of a sentence.
+The word ꝡa, in the falling tone, marks the start of a main clause, and therefore the start of a sentence.

 Saying ꝡa doesn’t change the meaning of a sentence, but you can say it while thinking of what to say next, or just to clearly mark that you’re starting a new sentence.